scbirlab/nf-sbrnaseq/README.md

 For each reference genome:

 1. Download the genome FASTA and GFF.
+If multiple genomes, e.g. `GCF_000009045.1+GCF_000005845.2`, then concatenate the files appropriately.

 For each sample: